How to Clean a Baseball Cap

 - After spot-cleaning, let the entire hat soak in the solution for at least one hour.
 If there are particularly tough stains, or if the hat has dulled and you want to brighten it, you might leave the hat submerged for several hours or even overnight.

-- Repeat steps three through five from the quick-cleaning process above.
+- Repeat steps 3 through 5 from the quick-cleaning process above.

 Cleaning Vintage Caps

-If you have a vintage hat, or another hat with a cardboard or paper brim, stick to the spot-cleaning described in step 2 of our deep-cleaning section.
-Fully submerging these caps in water will irreversibly damage the brim.)
+If you have a vintage hat, or another hat with a cardboard brim, stick to the spot-cleaning described in step 2 of our deep-cleaning section.
+Fully submerging these caps in water will irreversibly damage the brim.
+(To determine what the brim is made of, flick or tap it with your finger; a hollow sound means it contains cardboard.)
 Use a solution that contains one teaspoon of detergent to one cup of cool or warm water.
 Rinse the treated areas by blotting them with a clean cloth dipped in cool water.

 What about Wool Caps?

-Some modern baseball caps are made of wool for added warmth.
-For these hats, use the quick-cleaning method described above, but make sure the detergent is specifically formulated for wool.
-You should also gently massage the hat with the soapy water without twisting or scrubbing.
+Some modern baseball caps are made of wool for added warmth and breathability.
+For these hats, use the quick-cleaning method described above, but make sure the detergent is specially formulated for wool.
+You should also gently massage the hat with the soapy water.
+Don't twist or scrub as this can damage wool.